-One of the most challenging skills to be taught at any educational level is critical thinking, providing students with enough tools not only to replicate information but to construct knowledge requires lots of planning and feedback.
-This article provides an overview of Bloom's Taxonomy and the questions we need to take into account when preparing a class for critical thinking skills.
+One of the most challenging skills to be thought at any educational level is critical thinking, provide students with enough tools not only to replicate information but to construct knowledge requires lots of planning and feedback.
+This article will provide an overview about Bloom's taxonomy and the questions we need to take into account when preparing a class for critical thinking skills.